irphan95/jenkins-build-trigger-methods/README.md

 ![step5](https://user-images.githubusercontent.com/103019032/187120322-82006998-fb9d-4eb7-8989-ac311cd53c16.PNG)
 - ####  The next option is build environment,I have left this as default.
 ![step6](https://user-images.githubusercontent.com/103019032/187120577-ab285800-3710-4019-ab4c-ea48738c873b.PNG)
-- #### The next option is build environment,so i have choose execute shell option,and tyle the ls,pwd, and running the python program.
+- #### The next option is build step,so i have choose execute shell option,and tyle the ls,pwd, and running the python program.
 ![step7](https://user-images.githubusercontent.com/103019032/187121292-c36db297-85c6-4b05-93fa-a82be4b30ea5.PNG)
 ![step9](https://user-images.githubusercontent.com/103019032/187125471-c01dd4a7-15fa-4e59-a992-995e891e7c4a.PNG)
 - #### the next option is post build actions so I have left this as default.